Intermesh/groupoffice-docs/system-settings/users.rst

 Users
 =====

+User management is available for administrators and any user who has permissions via System Settings -> Modules -> System permissions.
 When clicking users you will see a list of all Group-Office users.
 Via the "more" menu in the record you can: